 Right now, the website blog contains hundreds of SEO research cases.
 The company offers free SEO tools, some of which can be built in your browser.
 New posts do not appear on the daily basis, but the website is still worth bookmarking.

-This website can become a good source of news and also help you embark on a SEO career.
-The resource devotes a lot of attention to Google algorithms, describes its regular updates, expounds on the ways its search robots operate, and explains how websites are ranked in the search results.
-Mobile SEO is addressed in a separate section, which is very important, given its role in the final website ranking. .
+This website can become a good source of news and also help you embark on an SEO career.
+The resource devotes a lot of attention to Google algorithms, describes its regular updates, expounds on the ways its search robots operate and explains how websites are ranked in the search results.
+In addition, mobile SEO is addressed in a separate section, which is very important, given its role in the final website ranking.

 User-friendly design and intuitive navigation contribute to Searchengineland.com ease of use, while the articles written in simple language without unnecessary buzz words make the website interesting.

-Another one of those “oldies but goldies,” SEJ, owned by Jenise Henrikson, has been functioning since 2003.
-This website posts all the latest news about the industry, has a separate section devoted to work with social media, and offers a brief guide for those who only start working with SEO.
+Another “oldies but goldies,” SEJ, owned by Jenise Henrikson, has been functioning since 2003.
+This website posts all the latest news about the industry, has a separate section devoted to work with social media and offers a brief guide for those who only start working with SEO.
+This website allows you to keep up with market leaders and follow top inbound marketing blogs.

-This website was founded in 2005 by Bill Slawski, who has been working in the sphere of marketing since 1996.
+This website was founded in 2005 by Bill Slawski, who has been working in marketing since 1996 and knew exactly what a digital marketing blogger should do.

 New materials are published rarely: approximately 1-3 research articles per month, but each of them is definitely worth reading.
 Bill shares his ideas concerning the work of search engines and website ranking principles, pays attention to the not so evident details, and makes predictions about the future of the industry.